zebpalmer/blockworkr/README.md

  `docker run  -p 8080:80 -v /etc/blockworkr:/etc/blockworkr blockworkr:dev`
  this will make the resuting unified output available at `http://localhost:8080/unified.txt`

+#### Service Start

+You should note that this service will return a 503 error on all endpoints when it does not have current data.
+ Specifically, on service startup, it will return 503 until the first update has completed.
+This is to prevent an incomplete list from being served.
+I suggest using `/healthz` as a health endpoint if you are using a container orchestrator (e.g. Docker swarm or Kubernetes), this will ensure traffic is not routed to a new instance until it is ready to provide data.
+The health endpoint (and any endpoint requiring data) will throw 503 again if the data is older than double the frequency (default 24 hrs)

 ### TODO

 * Finalize API